Balbriggan: Buildings of note

-In 2016, there were 21,601 people residing in Balbriggan, representing an 8.2% increase from the 2011 census.
-According to the CSO, the town is 63% White Irish and 0.8% Irish Traveller, 16.7% White of any other background, 11.0% Black, 2.8% Asian and 5.7% other racial background or not stated.
-Approximately 73% of the town's population was born in the Republic of Ireland, and 27% were born abroad.
-The Polish were by far the largest foreign-born group in 2016, accounting for 5.8% of the town's population (1,270 people).

-Balbriggan was also Ireland's "youngest town" in 2016, with an average age of 30.8 years.

 Education

 Primary

 Balbriggan has a number of primary schools, including several Roman Catholic and Church of Ireland national schools, an Irish-language medium gaelscoil, and several Educate Together schools.

 Additional primary schools are located in nearby Balscadden and Balrothery.

 Secondary

 There are five secondary schools in the town, including Ardgillan Community College (opened 2009), Bremore Educate Together, Loreto Secondary, Balbriggan Community College and Coláiste Ghlór na Mara (an Irish-language secondary school).

 Ardgillan Community College was closed abruptly in October 2018 after adverse fire safety findings.
 Problems were identified, and are being found, are other schools built by the same Dungannon-based company, Western Building Systems.

 Adult education

 Fingal Adult Education Service offers adult education courses both full and part-time.

 Sport

 Athletics

 Balbriggan and District AC is the local athletic club, with members starting at 6 years old in Little Athletes, and competing from 8 years old up to senior and masters level.
 The club is all-inclusive and has runners at every level.